 For example, when the dot-com bubble popped, most companies in the space realized dramatic losses, leading to bankruptcy.
-However, there were companies like Cisco and Qualcomm that fell dramatically but survived the bubble.
-After reaching the bottom once the bubble popped, both stocks have seen impressive sustained growth.
+However, there were companies like Amazon.com, Cisco, and Qualcomm that fell dramatically but survived the bubble.
+After reaching the bottom once the bubble popped, all three tech stocks have seen impressive sustained growth.

 Finding the long-term opportunities in a bubbling market starts with looking at the short-term opportunities you found.
 As the bubble pops and the sector begins to fall, it’s a good idea to sell and wait.
 That’s when the research into long-term opportunities begins.